 When your child hits the double digits, planning birthday parties can become a bit more complicated.
 The guest list might be forever changing due to the politics of the age range, plus tweens and teens definitely want a party that expresses their new maturity and budding individuality.

-Of course, with COVID-19 restrictions in place, parents should use their best judgment to determine whether or not throwing a birthday party is feasible at this time.
-If you choose to celebrate your kiddo with a small get-together, follow your state's safety precautions and consider having all attendees wear masks and social distance at the event, if possible, as vaccines aren't available yet for children under the age of 16.
+Of course, with most COVID-19 restrictions eased, parents should use their best judgment to determine whether or not throwing a birthday party is feasible at this time.
+If you choose to celebrate your kiddo with a small get-together, follow your state's safety precautions and consider having all attendees wear masks at the event, considering there might be another surge, despite vaccines being available for children under the age of 16.
 Additionally, parents may want to consider hosting outdoor-only events, keeping groups small, and requiring COVID-19 testing before any gatherings that can't be kept socially distanced.

 Here are a dozen suggestions for celebrating your tween or teen's birthday, all of which could be modified in terms of safety amid the pandemic (or stored away as ideas for future birthdays!).